- Decisive Roman victory at the naval Battle of Ecnomus (256 BCE);

 Things were beginning to look a bit brighter for Carthage when a recruiting officer returned to the city with a strong contingent of Greek mercenaries.
 Since Greek mercenaries had fought for the kings of Persia and the Egyptian pharaohs, it should not surprise us that officials from Carthage sailed all the way to Greece to recruit these soldiers.
 Among the mercenaries was a Spartan named Xanthippos.
 Not much is known about his background, but Spartans still enjoyed a solid military reputation.
 Xanthippos quickly realised why the Carthaginians failed to achieve anything against the Romans.
 Although their cavalry was superior in both numbers and skills, they did not make effective use of their horsemen.
 The same was true with regard to their use of elephants.
 At Adys, the Carthaginian commanders had made their camp on a hill, where the broken ground had favoured the Roman infantry.

 Xanthippos apparently impressed his Carthaginian superiors and he was given command of the army.
 The Spartan immediately began drilling the Carthaginian phalanx, which at this time was mostly composed of citizens.
-This is a good indication of how dire the situation for Carthage was, because it seldom relied on its citizens to fight its wars.
+This is a good indication of how dire the situation for Carthage was, because the city seldom relied on her citizens to fight her wars.
 Whatever mercenaries had been recruited were added to the army, and Xanthippos advanced on Tunis with a force of 12.000 infantry, 4.000 cavalry and almost 100 elephants.
 The army deliberately chose to march on even terrain, because that was where Xanthippos wanted to confront Regulus.

 In March of 255 BCE, the two armies met at Tunis.
 Regulus realised he was heavily outnumbered in cavalry and formed up his infantry in a very deep formation to confront the elephants.
 The Roman horse were quickly routed, and although the Roman left wing routed the Carthaginian mercenaries, the Roman centre and right wing faced tremendous difficulties against the elephants.
 Many were trampled to death by the large beasts, and they were also attacked from all sides by the victorious Carthaginian cavalry.
 Only the depth of the Roman formation prevented the troops from being quickly overrun.
 Some of the Romans managed to fight their way past the elephants, but they were then confronted by the Carthaginian phalanx.
 These men were still fresh, while the legionaries and allies were tired and battered.